 Shaw sits at his drawing board scribing over graphite lines with Rapidograph and Crow-Quill pens, painting on acetate sheets, scanning them into his computer.
 Every Tuesday, Shaw posted new pages of BodyWorld at www.dashshaw.com and the entire story can be read online.
 Pantheon Books published the hardcover version of BodyWorld in April, 2010.
 It’s not a question of print or digital.
 The difference between methods of distribution is speed.
 An author can post work on a free, easy-to-use platform but still, the work must reach its audience.
 Naturally, an author is going to do everything in their power to accomplish this.
 Take the young man, Dash Shaw.
 An origin story worthy of a great artist, his father drew comics with Dash as a four-year-old.
 The young lad self-publishes through his teenage years.
 At age 24, Shaw published Bottomless Belly Button with Fantagraphics, an acclaimed 720 page graphic novel already optioned for the screen.

 Over many years of print media, Shaw built an audience for his online comic.
 The title BodyWorld refers to the “(blank)World” science fiction books like Riverworld and Dayworld.
 “I don’t think I risk anything by putting it up for free,” Shaw states.
 “The only downside I’ve experienced is that now I want to go back and edit things throughout, but it will have to wait for the book version I guess.”

 Ed.
-Note: This review first appeared in The Daily Crosshatch, April 2, 2009.
+Note: A version of this review first appeared in The Daily Crosshatch, April 2, 2009.